RokonShimo/SM64-AI-Upscaled/README.md

 > ***Chaos.***

 For most of the finer textures, I gave VQGAN+CLIP the original texture to upscale to 4x resolution, as well as my best guess at what the texture actually is.
 To make it loop (close to) properly, I shifted the output by a little bit in each direction and put it back through VQGAN for a couple of iterations, creating a coherent transition.
 A 4x upscale was chosen because that was the scale at which I had generated most of the preexisting images, in order to not put VQGAN under too much strain.
-Downscaling to the original resolution sacrificed a lot of finer detail that I really liked.
+Downscaling to the original resolution had sacrificed a lot of finer detail that I really liked.

 I was still editing textures to be transparent manually, using [*paint.net.*](getpaint.net) As you can imagine, this was tedious and imprecise.
 I looked for a neural network that supported transparent images... no dice.